Rinsho/POE2-EngineMultithreadingWorkaround/README.md

 - poe.bat

   This file is a workaround for restrictions imposed on Powershell scripts by Windows by default.
-Windows doesn't generally allow Powershell scripts to run, but if we load the script text via 'type' and then pipe it into a new Powershell process... well it doesn't seem to care about that.
+Windows doesn't generally allow Powershell scripts to run, but if we load the script text and then invoke it directly... well it doesn't seem to care about that.

 Customizing: